 Good GPAs for College Admissions Have Changed

 What do these averages tell the college student of tomorrow?
-In the next few decades, college applicants may see average GPAs as well as GPA requirements continue to increase.
-Other factors for college admissions requirements, including specific classes, test scores, volunteer work, and extracurricular activities may also continue to become increasingly important.
-Essentially, it may require a more difficult course load and better grades in the future in order for students to begin their college career with a good GPA.
+In the next few decades, college applicants may see average GPAs as well as college GPA requirements continue to increase.
+Other factors for college admissions requirements may also continue to become increasingly important.
+These may include specific classes, test scores, volunteer work, and extracurricular activities.
+Essentially, it may take a more difficult course load and better grades in the future in order for students to begin their college career with a good GPA.

 Increasing a Low GPA with Good Grades

-Students who have future dreams of attending college but who have low GPAs have some options available for increasing their grade point averages before their final grades are issued.
-One route students may take is to enroll in easier classes.
+Some students have future dreams of attending college but have low GPAs.
+These students may have some options available for increasing their grade point averages before their final grades are issued.
+One route students may take is to enroll in easier classes to get high grades.
 An A grade in these basic courses will increase the student’s overall GPA prior to college admissions.

-However, this “good grades” method isn’t always the answer.
-Grade inflation may help one student who has a GPA that is only slightly lower than the requirement for his or her chosen school, but it may backfire if the student takes too many easy classes.
+Still, this “good grades” method isn’t always the answer.
+Grade inflation may help one student who has a GPA that is only slightly lower than the requirement for his or her chosen school.
+But it may backfire if the student takes too many easy classes.
 Substituting a few easy classes may help a student increase his or her GPA to 3.00 from 2.99.

-However, substituting a whole slate of challenging courses for easy classes may make it more difficult to gain college acceptance, particularly if the school has a strict acceptance policy.
-It’s also important that students make sure they take all of the classes required of their future college.
-A student shouldn’t take an easy physical education class in place of a math class if that math class is required by the student’s college of choice, for example.
-At the end of the day, it may be more advantageous for students to develop better study habits to achieve good grades in more difficult classes.
+Substituting a whole slate of challenging courses for easy classes may make it more difficult to gain college acceptance.
+This could be particularly true if the school has a strict acceptance policy.
+It’s also important that students make sure they take all the classes to meet graduation requirements.
+A student shouldn’t take an easy physical education class in place of a math or science class if that class is required by the student’s college of choice, for example.
+At the end of the day, it may be more helpful for students to develop better study habits to achieve good grades in more difficult classes.

 Importance of a Rigorous Curriculum Versus a High GPA